 This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
+The system is highly catered to getting you help fast and efficiently.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.

 9. Schedule